 On Feb.
 4, 1997 National Organ and Tissue Donation Awareness Week (NOTDAW) was enacted through Bill C-202.
 This bill was brought forward by former Liberal Member of Parliament Dan McTeague.
 The third week of April was chosen to mark the occasion and to commemorate the death of Stuart Herriott, a toddler killed in a motor vehicle incident in McTeague’s riding of Pickering-Scarborough East.
 Parents of two-and-a-half-year-old Stuart donated his organs and in turn, helped to save and improve the lives of four others.
 The intent of the Bill was to encourage education and awareness for organ donation and allow Parliament to take a leadership role in addressing the scarcity of organs as well as keep those who die every year waiting for a transplant in our thoughts.

-Canadian Blood Services works with the Organ and Tissue Donation & Transplantation (OTDT) community to improve national system performance.
+Canadian Blood Services works with the Organ and Tissue Donation and Transplantation (OTDT) community to improve national system performance.
 We do this through the development of leading practices, professional education, public awareness and data analysis and reporting.
-We also manage clinical programs that support interprovincial sharing of organs.
+We also manage clinical programs that support inter-provincial sharing of organs.

 This site provides valuable information and data related to clinical programs and services that support interprovincial sharing of organs, professional education resources including the Canadian Clinical Guide to Organ Donation, numerous reports, leading practices and clinical guidelines relevant to deceased donation, living donation, transplantation and tissues.

-Canadian Blood Services works with the Organ and Tissue Donation & Transplantation (OTDT) community to improve national system performance.
-We do this through the development of leading practices, professional education, public awareness and data analysis and reporting.
+Canadian Blood Services works with the Organ and Tissue Donation and Transplantation (OTDT) community across the country to facilitate inter-provincial organ sharing and to improve national system performance through the development of leading practices, professional education, public awareness and data analysis and reporting.

 The results reflected in these reports represent the individual and collective work of the provincial and territorial partners, organ donation programs, and transplant programs as well as the national efforts led by Canadian Blood Services.